bashbaugh/old-personal-site/_posts/2019-02-03-p2html5-js-game.md

 `ages[2]` is equal to `33`.

-I'll teach more about arrays later.
+I'll say more about arrays later.

 #### Creating some variables

 For our game to work, we need to create some variables (and arrays) that we will use later. **Add these to the top of the script**.

-First we will create variables to store players x and y coordinates:
+First we will create variables to store the player's x and y coordinates:

 `let player_x = 200;`